grab/engineering-blog/_posts/2019-07-03-catwalk-serving-machine-learning-models-at-scale.md

 Well, not really…

-Imagine youare going to run Tensorflow Serving to serve one model in a cloud provider, which means you  need a compute resource from a cloud provider to run it.
+Imagine you are going to run Tensorflow Serving to serve one model in a cloud provider, which means you  need a compute resource from a cloud provider to run it.
 Running it on one box doesn’t provide high availability, so you need another box running the same model.
 Auto scaling is also needed in order to scale out based on the traffic.
 On top of these many boxes lies a load balancer.
 The load balancer evenly spreads incoming traffic to all the boxes, thus ensuring that there is a single point of entry for any clients, which can be abstracted away from the horizontal scaling.
 The load balancer also exposes an HTTP endpoint to external users.
 As a result, we form a Tensorflow Serving cluster that is ready to serve.

 Next, imagine you have more models to deploy.
 You have three options